 Here are some condensed highlights from our trip:

-Our Amazing Lit
+Our Amazing Little Traveler

 He was perfect on the plane, either interested in the scene outside, playing or sleeping.
 The 5 hour car trip is what I was worried about.
 Combine Eli's new-found patience in the car with bribery items like candy, soda, and a portable DVD player constantly streaming the Little Mermaid (at the boy's request) we made a miraculously quiet journey up and down the coast with less stress than anticipated.
 There was maybe 5 minutes TCT (total crying time, yes I just made that up).
 Road trips here we come.

-hen Daddy Was A Boy
+When Daddy Was A Boy

 Eli's Birthday